trailofbits/binrec-tob/README.md

        $ just install-dependencies
        $ just build-all

+NOTE: You may be asked to confirm installation of packages S2E depends on.
+NOTE: Your `git` instance requires a configured user name to install BinRec's S2E plugins.

 3. You can use the network to put stuff into your qemu vm.
 Lifting binaries that actually use the network is untested.
    Run the `configure-network` just recipe to configure the network.
 The recipe detects the active adapter and creates a a bride and tap interface.